BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-Functions-Passing-Functions-As-Arguments/README.md

 ### :arrow_down_small: **Learn Process:**

-The references I refer to are a mix of disciplines
+The references I refer to are a mix of disciplines.
+Otherwise run the code in pluker for the instructional content